Connect with others who understand.

 Written by Joan Grossman

-Psoriasis on the eyelid is a type of facial psoriasis that is usually caused by sebopsoriasis.
-Facial psoriasis is often associated with other types of psoriasis that also affect various areas of the body.
+Psoriasis on the eyelid is a type of facial psoriasis that’s often caused by sebopsoriasis.
+Facial psoriasis may be linked to other types of psoriasis that also affect various areas of the body.
 These include:

 Symptoms of Psoriasis on the Eyelid